byui-cse/cse212-csharp/docs/lesson04/prepare.md

 * Testing

 ### Testing Code From Requirements
 Even the best code reviewers may not be able to analyze all the different scenarios that the software will execute within. **Testing** is a process of demonstrating that specific inputs will result in expected outputs.
 The selection of inputs can be done systematically.
-We do not need to test all input combination.
+We do not need to test all input combinations.
 Often times we will write code to test your code.
 Consider a program that was supposed to determine if a year was a leap year.
 The **requirements** of a program would include the following:

 * Every 4 years shall be a leap year.
 * Every 100 years shall not be a leap year.